Course Descriptions

 Islamic Creed III – Formerly Aqeedah III (3 Credits)

-This course will expand on integral creedal issues that do not squarely fall under the six pillars of faith, such as concepts of belief and disbelief, orthodoxy and heterodoxy, Islam’s stance on evolution, and issues related to political dissent.
+This course will focus on belief in the Day of Resurrection and expand on integral creedal issues that do not squarely fall under the six pillars of faith, such as beliefs regarding to the Companions, sectarianism, political rule, and differences of opinion on ‘Aqeedah matters between Ahl al-Sunnah wal-Jama’ah.

 Islamic Legal Maxims (2 Credits)